MoonCake98/zooarcheology_datadashboard/README.md

 # zooarcheology_dashboards

 ## intro
 This is a project for module 2.2.1 data dashboards.
-The purpose of this project is the creation and demonstration of a datadashboard.
+The purpose of this project is the creation and demonstration of a data dashboard.

 The dataset I have chosen is a dataset related to zoo archeology from opencontext.org (more about the dataset and where to find it is in the logbook).

 ## requirements

-the tools displayed below have been used for the developement of this dashboard
+The tools displayed below have been used for the developement of this dashboard

 #### tools
 |name|version|